zwettemaan/CEPSparker/ReadMe.md

 dependencies:

 - Adobe Creative Cloud CC 2014 or higher
+- Mac OS X 10.9 or Windows 7.x or higher
 - A text editor
-- Mac OS X 10.9 or Windows 7.x or higher

-To get started, simply decompress the .zip file and run the configuration app _CEPSparkerConfig_.
-Mac and Windows versions of _CEPSparkerConfig_ are provided.
+- Google Chrome browser

+Note: the .zip file you download from GitHub initially does not contain the starter project.

+Instead, it contains a precursor to the project.

+You will first use the _CEPSparkerConfig_ configuration tool to make some choices and set some preferences.

+Based on these configuration options, the _CEPSparkerConfig_ will then provide you with the starter project.

+You will only be able to run _CEPSparkerConfig_ once for any particular project.

+If you want to start over with a clean slate, you need to go back to the downloaded .zip file.

-_CEPSparkerConfig_ is a simple-minded convenience app.
-It does not contain any esoteric 'magic'.
+Note that _CEPSparkerConfig_ is a simple-minded convenience app.

+It does not contain esoteric 'magic'.

-_CEPSparkerConfig_ will grab the content of the Templates folder, do some simple search-and-replace on the text files below the Templates folder, and set up your starter project.
+_CEPSparkerConfig_ will read the content of the Templates folder, do some simple search-and-replace and some text preprocessing on the text files that live inside the Templates folder, and will set up your starter project.

 The project is then ready to be installed and/or tweaked.

 I attempted to make everything self-explanatory and well documented.

-You can start by ignoring most of the stuff in the CEPSparker folder initially (i.e. don't pay attention to the man behind the curtain).
+You can start by ignoring most of the stuff in the _CEPSparker_ folder initially (i.e. don't pay attention to the man behind the curtain).

 As your familiarity with CEP grows, you can start analyzing the various tools